BreyeFoka/BreyeFoka/README.md

 ## 🚀 About Me

 I'm a passionate Computer Science undergraduate from **Kigali, Rwanda** with **4+ years** of experience in software development.
-Currently working as a **self-employed developer**, I specialize in creating innovative solutions across multiple domains.
+I specialize in creating innovative solutions across multiple domains.

 ```yaml
 Current Status: Computer Science Student & Self-Employed Developer